 Step 4.
 Chop the remaining chocolate chips into smaller pieces.
 You want them a little bit chunky so that there are pockets of yummy chocolate when you bite into the brownie.

 Step 5.
 In a medium bowl, whisk together the eggs and vanilla.

 view on Amazon: wire whisk

 Step 6.
 Whisk in the chocolate and milk mixture.
 (Note: the melted chocolate mixture should have cooled a bit; if it's too hot, you'll end up with scrambled eggs.)

 Step 7.
 Melt the butter and whisk it in.

 Step 8.
 Add the chopped chocolate and wet mixture into the dry ingredients.
 Stir just until thoroughly combined.

 The batter will be very thick.

 Step 9.
 Distribute the batter among the 48 mini muffin tins.
+Paper cup liners, are optional, especially if you have a non-stick muffin tin.
 I used a small scoop to make the task easier.